-Other species in the family are semi-flattened greenish, gray globes with small, sharp spines growing from areoles that feature a chin-like protuberance.
+Other species in the family are semi-flattened, greenish-gray globes with small, sharp spines growing from areoles that feature a chin-like protuberance.
 The genus name comes from the Greek “gymnos,” meaning naked, and “kalyx,” meaning bud.

-The blooms and stem do not have any spines or wool, which leads to the name “naked bud.”
+The blooms and stems do not have any spines or wool, which leads to the name “naked bud.”
 The flowers are often followed by small green fruits dotted with spines.
 Chin cactus flower easily, but only in warm sites.
 The white spines on the main plant flatten out and hug the ribbed body.

 Tips on Growing Chin Cacti

 Like most cactus, chin cacti do not have a deep root system and can thrive in a shallow dish container.
-They are not winter hardy and are best suited as houseplants unless you live in a hot region.
+They are not winter-hardy and are best suited as houseplants unless you live in a hot region.

 A bright, but filtered, light location is best for growing chin cacti.